October 11, 2023

 Summary.Mortgages are buyers' loans to finance their property purchases.
 A home is considered an asset, while the mortgage is a liability.
 Banks, credit unions, private lenders...

 A mortgage is a loan between you and a lender secured by a property–usually a home.
-While you must pay a deposit and down payment on your mortgage, the mortgage lender funds the remaining balance of the property’s purchase price.
+While you must pay a deposit and down payment on any types of mortgage loans, the mortgage lender funds the remaining balance of the property’s purchase price.
 You are then responsible for making regular payments on the mortgage, which covers a portion of the principal amount, interest, insurance, and other fees.

 When considering a mortgage, key terms and concepts include principal amount, interest, open or closed mortgages, fixed or variable/adjustable rate mortgages, and closing.
 Take the time to learn the related lending language and consider all types of mortgages available to ensure you get the best deal.